Benny93/kafui/README.md

 ```bash
 kaf config add-cluster local -b localhost:9092
 ```
-replaace `localhost:9092` with your broker.
+replace `localhost:9092` with your broker.
 If you use a schema registry open the config file and add the required configurations.
 See [https://github.com/birdayz/kaf?tab=readme-ov-file#configuration](https://github.com/birdayz/kaf?tab=readme-ov-file#configuration)